 If you are judged to be legally liable for an accident, you can be sued for the full cost of the damages, including property damage; hospital and medical payments; rehabilitative care; lost income; and even the pain and suffering of injured people.
 Liability insurance helps protect you from the financial impact of these costs.
 If the total of a given loss exceeded the amount of your liability insurance, however, you may have to pay the rest out of your own pocket.
 Since liability coverage protects your assets in this way, you can see why you need to consider buying more liability coverage than the minimum required by your state.

 Note that almost all states require basic liability coverage.
 The Insurance Information Institute (III) provides a state-by-state listing of minimum limits for auto liability insurance on the Internet at: www.iii.org.
 See For More Information below.
 Remember, your state's requirement is a minimum—it's up to you to determine how much insurance you really need.

 Two types of liability insurance are offered:

-Property damage liability covers the damage your vehicle causes to someone else's property, such as their car, mailbox, or a fence on their land.
+Property damage liability covers the damage your vehicle causes to someone else's property, such as his or her car, or a fence on his or her land.
 Auto insurance policies usually describe the amount of liability coverage in a series of three numbers, called Split Limits.